Fall Session: August 1 - December 15 (Full)

 Total Hours: 240 hours per 5-month session (with the option for additional hours as needed per IPP team agreement).

-3. Screening/Intake Meeting: After the applicant's IPP and CDER have been sent to Beacons, our Explorer team will contact the applicant and/or her/his conservators to set up an intake meeting to make sure the workshop supports the applicant's IPP goals, the applicant meets the entrance criteria set forth in the application, and the applicant is interested in the vocational purpose of PathFinder Explorer.
+3. Screening/Intake Meeting: After the application, IPP, and CDER have been received by Beacons, our Explorer team will contact you to set up an intake meeting to meet the applicant and make sure the workshop supports the applicant's IPP goals, and that the applicant is interested in the vocational purpose of PathFinder Explorer.

-4. If accepted into Explorer, the applicant will then need to complete and submit the following:
+4. Forms: If accepted into Explorer, the applicant will then need to complete and submit the following:

 Director: Bethany Britt, M.Ed.